jmparsons/play-lessc/README.md

       lesscEntryPoints in Compile <<= baseDirectory(customLessEntryPoints)
     )

-Less options can be passed in using `lesscOptions`:
+Less command line [options][lessoptions] can be passed in using `lesscOptions`:

-    lesscOptions in Compile := Seq("--no-color")
+    lesscOptions in Compile := Seq("--no-color", "--yui-compress")

 The `--verbose` option outputs each `lessc` command into the console:

     lesscOptions in Compile := Seq("--no-color", "--verbose")

+A directory value is required for a non global copy of lessc (trailing slash optional):

+    lesscOptions in Compile := Seq("dir=./node_modules/.bin")

 ## Changelog

+0.0.9 - August 31, 2013

+- Added fallback to Play's LessCompiler if the lessc command is not found.
+- New directory configuration option for a local copy of lessc.
+- Only the normal LessCompiler works on Heroku.
+The lessc command is not available at compile time even if using a multipack with installing node before scala.

 0.0.8 - July 23, 2013